R U OK?

 Health and wellbeing services

 Looking after yourself is important while looking out for others.
-Balancing life and study can be challenging so it’s important to maintain a healthy physical and mental wellbeing.
+Balancing life and study can be challenging so it’s important to take care of your physical health and mental wellbeing.

-There are a range of services and offerings at the University that you can access if you ever need help:
+There are a range of services and supports at the University that you can access if you ever need help:

 Access counselling and after hours support